SHERPA (organisation)

 SHERPA (Securing a Hybrid Environment for Research Preservation and Access) is an organisation originally set up in 2002 to run and manage the SHERPA Project.

 History

 SHERPA began as an endeavour to support the establishment of a number of open access institutional repositories based in UK universities.
 SHERPA, the organisation, is sometimes erroneously referred to as the SHERPA Project.
 SHERPA was founded in 2002 by Stephen Pinfield, who continued as its director until 2012.
 Throughout its life, SHERPA has been managed by Bill Hubbard, first as its manager then as director from 2012 onwards.

-As well as a staff team based at Jisc (formerly the University of Nottingham), 33 research institutions and organisations comprise the SHERPA Partnership.
+As well as a staff team based at Jisc (formerly the University of Nottingham), 33 research institutions and organisations comprised the SHERPA Partnership.
 The makeup of this partnership includes many, if not all, of the most research active institutions in the UK and provides practitioner-led experience to the project team.